-In the event of inclement weather, the school will notify parents via an automated phone call through our Alert Now system.
-Also, the no-school signal will be sounded by the Central Fire Station at 7:00 AM for students attending high school.
-The signal consists of the Fire Alarm Number 2 -2 sounded three times.
-It also may be announced on various local radio and TV stations from 7:00 AM on.
-(Channels 4, 5, 7, Radio 680 AM (WRKO), 1030 (WBZ).
+In the event of inclement weather, the school will notify parents via an automated phone call through our SchoolMessenger system, email, and social media.
+It also may be announced on various local radio and TV stations.
+(TV Channels 4, 5, 7, 25 - Radio Station 1030 WBZ).

-If the weather clears by the afternoon, coaches may hold practice, if they receive permission to do so from the principal and the athletic director.
+If the weather clears by the afternoon, coaches may hold practice, if they receive permission to do so from the principal and the superintendent.
 Individual coaches will contact students by phone or email if a practice is to be held.
 Parents who deem that their child should not go to practice on a non-school day, may keep their child home from practice without any consequence for the student as long as they send a note or email to the Athletic Director stating that they chose to keep their child out of practice on such a day.